Bionus/imgbrd-grabber/docs/blog/posts/2020-10-29-android-version.md

 &nbsp;

-For those that might not follow the project closely on Github, there's a new Android version of Grabber that's under active development.
+For those that might not follow the project closely on GitHub, there's a new Android version of Grabber that's under active development.

 <!-- more -->